 Sometimes Windows Time can act strangely!
 The Windows Time Service may just stop working or Time Synchronization may fail.
 There have also been cases when the Windows System Time may jump backward!

-If your Windows Time is wrong, to fix the issue you will have to see which of the following helps you:
+If your Windows Time is wrong, to fix the issue on your Windows 11/10 PC, you will have to see which of the following suggestions help you:

 - Change Date & Time settings

-- Ensure that the Windows Time Service is started and set to run automatically on the startup
+- Ensure that the Windows Time Service is started and set to run automatically on startup

 - Change Internet Time Server & see if it helps